 The EPD provides a detailed report on the CO2 emissions involved in the production, transportation, installation, maintenance, removal, and reuse of a product.
-By having an EPD, companies like Plastmo can ensure that they are contributing to the targets set in building pact.
-One of ACO Nordic Groups regulations that aim to reduce companies, Plastmo, has made CO2 emissions in construction projects.
-This is an important step towards creating sustainable buildings and infrastructure for future generations.
-Plastmo is currently leading the Danish a product specific EPD for their customers.

-Steel Plus and Black Steel gutter systems.
-During 2023, Plastmo has also obtained the EPD for its PVC rain gutter system, which due to the recyclability of its mamarket by having the lowest terial is a very good choice for CO2 footprint documented in the environmentally concerned
+By having an EPD, companies like Plastmo can ensure that they are contributing to the targets set in building regulations that aim to reduce CO2 emissions in construction projects.
+This ing the Danish market by having the lowest CO2 footprint documented in a product specific EPD for their Steel Plus and Black Steel gutter systems.
+During 2023, Plastmo has also obtained the EPD for its PVC rain gutter system, which due to the recyclability of its material is a very good choice for the environmentally concerned customers.
+During 2024 we got also the Zinc gutter EPD and we use all of them to communicate to our customers about the sustainability of our product portfolio.